amanlai/company_emails/README.md

 # Company emails

-By respecting (and explicitly constructing) the graph structure the emails sent in a given company, two simple algorithms are trained:
+By using (and explicitly constructing) the graph structure the emails sent in a given company, two simple algorithms are trained:

 (a) one that predicts whether an email is from a manager or not.